m3g/ComplexMixtures.jl/docs/src/quickguide.md

     0.703780 seconds (3.24 M allocations: 897.260 MiB, 12.22% gc time)
     ```
     The first time the script was called it took ~30s, which included compilation of the code and loading of the packages.
 The second time the script was included it took 0.7s.
 Thus, for interactive modification of the script, don't restart Julia.

+    This has been much improved in Julia 1.9, particularly if a stable environment is used, as suggested.

 ## Detailed description of the example